Mortgage Overpayments: How They Save You Thousands

 How much can you overpay?

-Some lenders are more generous.
-A handful of fixed-rate deals allow unlimited overpayments, and most tracker and variable-rate mortgages have no overpayment cap at all.
-If overpaying is a priority for you, it is worth factoring this into your choice of deal when you next take out or remortgage your loan.
-Your mortgage offer document will state the exact terms, and a broker can help you find products with the most flexible overpayment terms.
+Some lenders are more generous than that.
+A few fixed-rate deals allow unlimited overpayments, and most tracker and variable-rate mortgages carry no overpayment cap at all.
+If overpaying matters to you, it is worth weighing up when you next take out or remortgage your loan.
+Your mortgage offer document spells out the exact terms, and a broker can point you towards the products with the most flexible overpayment rules.

 Watch out for early repayment charges